Baron Health Care Fund: Latest Insights and Commentary

 CONTRIBUTORS

 - Argenx SE is a biotechnology company best known for developing Vyvgart, the leading FcRn inhibitor for the treatment of autoimmune conditions.
-Shares rose after second-quarter Vyvgart sales meaningfully exceeded investor expectations, rebounding from prior weakness linked to seasonal factors (such as insurance reverification) and higher Medicare Part D utilization and associated discounts.
+Shares rose as Vyvgart sales meaningfully exceeded investor expectations.
 Our conversations with management and neurologists continue to reinforce Vyvgart’s value as an important treatment option with strong long-term growth potential.
 The drug continues to launch well in generalized myasthenia gravis, and its launch in chronic inflammatory demyelinating polyneuropathy is off to a strong start.
-Over time, we expect Vyvgart to demonstrate efficacy across an expanding range of autoantibody-driven autoimmune conditions, and we are encouraged by argenx’s progress with its next pipeline candidate, ARGX-119, in neuromuscular diseases.
+Over time, we expect Vyvgart to demonstrate efficacy across an expanding range of autoantibody-driven autoimmune conditions, and we are excited by argenx’s pipeline progress and upcoming Phase 3 readouts for Vyvgart in myositis and empasiprubart in multifocal motor neuropathy.

 DETRACTORS